 What is written about below is the following articles is honestly the tip of an iceberg of duplicitous and semi-legal practices rife in the honey industry, which is why I would welcome a testing regime.
 Bear in mind the Chinese will even provide you with honey samples to pass almost any test you like including one ready for NMR testing.

-There are literally hundreds of tests from honey, pesticides, contaminants, heavy metals, antibiotics, sugar composition, markers of adulteration etc etc. You have to be selective about testing, so you test for the things that you are likely to find.
+There are literally hundreds of tests for honey everything from pesticides, contaminants, heavy metals, antibiotics, sugar composition, markers of adulteration to glyphosate, hive residues etc etc. You have to be selective about testing, so you test for the things that you are likely to find.
 If its comes from a country with significant GMO usage like Argentina or Mexico, you would test from GMO's and Glyphosate.
 If its from India, you might test for antibiotics or heavy metals, If from China, the very least would be all the different adulteration tests possible etc. Conclusion is - you typically only find what you are looking for.

 Honey supply chains can be so opaque that it can be impossible to know where honey has actually originated from and whether it has been altered, processed or adulterated in some way on its journey to your spoon.